sammydanso/mtmRepo/README.md

 # mtmRepo
 This repository has a solution to the MTM data exercise

 # Approach
-The problem is formulated as claasification task and employs Corpus Lingustics, Natural Language Processing and Machine Learning approaches to developing this solution
+The problem is formulated as classification task and employs Corpus Lingustics, Natural Language Processing and Machine Learning approaches to developing this solution

 # Dependencies
 * Python3+